 Prior to joining Harbor District in 2019, Aaron spent over seven years working at Milwaukee environmental organizations, River Revitalization Foundation and Urban Ecology Center.
 He has a Masters in Nonprofit Management from Marquette University, where he was a recipient of the Trinity Fellowship.
 Outside of work, Aaron is a ceramic artist and avid cyclist and outdoorsman.

-Natalia Hernandez joins our staff as the Outreach Specialist for Harbor District, Inc. Her role is to inform and engage nearby residents, community members, and other stakeholders in the development of the Harbor District as well as developing and managing events and school programs.
+Natalia Hernández is the Outreach Programs Manager for Harbor District, Inc. Her role is to inform and engage nearby residents, community members, and other stakeholders in the development of the Harbor District as well as developing and managing events and programming.

-Natalia holds a bachelor’s degree from the University of Wisconsin-Whitewater in International Studies and Human Resources Management.
-During her time at Whitewater, Natalia worked on a number of projects, one of which she spent time in Thailand researching the rights of Indigenous tribes and Women.
+Natalia has led the public input process for the section of Milwaukee’s Riverwalk that will run from E. Greenfield Avenue to S. Kinnickinnic Ave.
+She works with various community groups to activate the Harbor District’s first waterfront park, Harbor View Plaza, and spearheads planning for Harbor Fest.
 In her spare time, Natalia serves on the Advisory Board for a Milwaukee-based organization called The Kellogg PEAK Initiative.
 She also helps run her parent’s grocery store/carry-out restaurant located on 14th and Greenfield in Milwaukee’s South Side.
-Natalia enjoys spending time with her family, being on the water or in the garden, and traveling around the world.
-She is a strong advocate for community inclusion and believes in the amazing outcome that will come out of the revitalization of the harbor.
+She is a strong advocate for community inclusion and believes in the amazing outcome that will come out of the revitalization of Milwaukee’s Harbor.

 Katie Stensberg is the Office Manager at the Harbor District, Inc. Her primary roles are to keep office operations running smoothly and serve as an assistant to Lilith Fowler, Executive Director.
 Katie is a graduate of UW-Milwaukee and has an extensive background in Marketing and Advertising.
 When not at work, Katie is an artist and can be found enjoying nature.